Best Domain Name For Affiliate Marketing

 Here’s the big debate, should you use keywords in your domain name or not?

 When I first started online, I was told that using keywords will help you rank within the search engines.
-Plus, it can help people understand what you’re talking about on your website.

-I was also told the complete opposite.
+Later on in my journey, I was also told the complete opposite.

 I’ve been online for a while, and purchased many domains.